sccn/sccn.github.io/workshops/EEGLAB_2012_Beijing.md

 --------------------------

 EEGLAB graphic interface is built on top of the powerful Matlab scripting language.
-Enjoying the full capabilities of EEGLAB for b
+Enjoying the full capabilities of EEGLAB for building macro commands and performing custom and automated processing requires the ability to manipulate EEGLAB data structures in Matlab.
+Because of time constrains, we will NOT provide an introduction to the Matlab language.
+Instead users need to familiarize themselves with Matlab prior to the workshop.
+Users of Matlab 7: we recommend running the following demos and reading the following help sections.

+After opening the Matlab desktop, select menu item "Help Demos" and run the following demos.
+Note that while the demo is running, you can retype the text (or copy it) to the main Matlab window:

+- Mathematics - Basic Matrix Operations

+- Mathematics - Matrix manipulations

+- Graphics - 2-D Plots

+- Programming - Manipulating Multidimentional arrays

+- Programming - Structures

+In the Help Content, read and practice at least the following sections:

-Getting Started - Matrices and Arrays - Matrices and Magic squares
+- Getting Started - Matrices and Arrays - Matrices and Magic squares

-Getting Started - Matrices and Arrays - Expressions
+- Getting Started - Matrices and Arrays - Expressions

-Getting Started - Matrices and Arrays - Working with Matrices
+- Getting Started - Matrices and Arrays - Working with Matrices

-Getting Started - Graphics - Basic plotting functions
+- Getting Started - Graphics - Basic plotting functions

-Getting Started - Programming - Flow Control
+- Getting Started - Programming - Flow Control

-Getting Started - Programming - Other data structures
+- Getting Started - Programming - Other data structures

-Getting Started - Programming - Scripts and Functions
+- Getting Started - Programming - Scripts and Functions

 Each section or demo (if read thoroughly) should take you about 10 minutes, for a total here of about 2 hours.
 We encourage you to watch